-One major focus of our work is centered on catalytic asymmetric [2,3]-rearrangements of reactive zwitterions, which are synthetically versatile molecules implicated in a diverse range of chemical transformations (Fig. 1).
-These reactive substrates were traditionally thought to be incompatible with enantioselective catalysis, because of their propensity to undergo facile thermal [2,3]-rearrangements in the absence of a catalyst.
+One major focus of our research is the catalytic asymmetric [2,3]-rearrangements of reactive zwitterions, which are synthetically versatile molecules implicated in a diverse range of chemical transformations.
+These reactive substrates were traditionally thought to be incompatible with enantioselective catalysis because of their propensity to undergo facile thermal [2,3]-rearrangements in the absence of a catalyst.
 Our group has challenged this assumption held widely in our field for decades.

 We have developed a series of first-in-class metal-catalyzed stereoselective [2,3]-rearrangements of zwitterionic reactive intermediates, including ammonium ylides formed through a palladium-catalyzed amine allylic alkylation, allylic amine N-oxides with palladium, and a full program of rearrangements of allylic iodonium ylides.

 Similar to allylic ammonium ylides and allylic amine N-oxides, allylic iodonium ylides can undergo thermal [2,3]-rearrangements with the added possibility of a [1,2]-rearrangement, giving rise to sixteen possible products.
 Utilizing copper catalysis, we can transform iodonium ylides formed from their corresponding diazoesters and allylic iodides with copper into the [2,3]- and [1,2]-rearrangement products with high regioselectivity and diastereoselectivity.
 Our first investigation found that sterically hindered, electron withdrawing ligands on copper favored the [2,3]-rearrangement product, and electron donating phosphines furnished the [1,2]-rearrangement product.

 Phosphoric Acid Catalyzed Rearrangements